-The course is taught in a nine-week period (9 sessions) from 7 September to 8 November, 2020.
+The course is taught in a nine-week period (9 sessions) from the 4th of September to the 5th of November 2023.

 5. Methodology

 Because of the international nature of our online classroom where students bring diverse knowledge and experiences, this online course will be a combination of collaborative learning using participatory methods and independent study that will be presented in the virtual classroom, with guidance from the instructors.